Menu

 Home Learning

 Maths Magicians - There are a number of key mathematical facts that children should know and remember.
 These are, of course, taught in school but it is essential that children practise them at home too.
 You can find out which facts your child is currently working on by checking the front of their home learning book.
-Please practice Children will be quizzed on their maths facts every Friday.
+Please practice these facts at home.
+Children will be quizzed on their maths facts every Friday.
 As they progress through the different stages of facts, children have the opportunity to earn rewards and work towards becoming Maths Magicians!
+In year 4, most of our Maths Magicians facts relate to times tables.

 Times Tables - Times tables (and the associated division facts) are a vital part of mathematical knowledge and understanding.
-It is crucial that your child practises these skills at home by logging onto the Times Table Rockstars website daily, for at least ten minutes.
+It is crucial that your child practises these skills at home daily.
+One great way to do this is by logging onto Times Table Rockstars - your child's log in for this is on the first page of their homework book.
 In June, the Year 4 children will participate in the Multiplication Tables Check and we will provide you with more detail about this closer to the time.
 Please see the maths star on our class page for a link to the practice page for this.

 Spelling - In school, we will teach the children spelling patterns and rules.
 At home, we would like the focus to be on learning and practising the Year 3 and 4 statutory spellings (you can find these by clicking on the spelling star at the top of this page).